|1964 Model Year

 the Hipo cars and had fully welded centers with four small slash cuts in them.
 Tire sizes were the standard 6.70 x 15 black wall with

 the white stripe tire being optional.
-The optional tire, which was standard on convertibles, was the 7.10 x 15 black wall or white stripe.
+The optional tire, which was standard on convertibles, was the 7.10 x 15 black wall or white

 Wheel covers and hub caps were again, special to the 427 cars.
-The full wheel covers came on the Galaxie 500XL models and they
+The full wheel covers came on the Galaxie 500XL models and

-called the "dog dish" style.
+often called the "dog dish" style.

 One note should be made about the Galaxie 500XL spinner wheel covers.
-They can only be used on the 15 x 5 1/2 inch KH wheels.
+They can only be used on the 15 x 5 1/2 inch KH

-depression in the center but that is not enough to clear the grease cap.
+do have a depression in the center but that is not enough to clear the grease cap.

 All 427 equipped Galaxies, as well as most of the earlier 390 High Performance and 406 cars, had the passenger side brake line

 moved from under the engine to in front of it.
 There may have been two reasons for this.
-The first one, and most commonly accepted,
+The first one, and most commonly

 The fuel system on 427 cars consisted of 3/8th's fuel line running from the back to front.
 The hose running from the fuel line to the